 4) Mac Fhiachra - anglicised Keary, Carey, earlier phonetically as Keghery, Kehery &c., the root is 'fiachra' - 'battle king' or 'raven'.
 They were chiefs of Cinel Fearadhaigh, a branch of the northern Uí Néill, with septs in SW Galway and Co Meath.
 MacLysaght in 'More Irish Families' (1982) writes that 'the Co Galway sept Mac Fhiachra 'survives in considerable numbers under the alias of Carey'.

-7) Ó Carráin/Ó Corráin - anglicised early as Carrane, Carrone, Curran(e), Carew, and Carey.
-The sept held lands round Mobernan, Tipperary.
+8) Ó Carráin/Ó Corráin - anglicised early as Carrane, Carrone, Curran(e), Carew, and Carey.
+The sept held lands round Mobernan, near Fethard in South Tipperary.
 Donald O Carrane of Mobernayne, 1586 is mentioned in the 'Fiants'; Conor Carew of Mobarnan was a representative at the Catholic Confederation of Kilkenny, 1642.
 The Court of Claims, 15th July 1663, has a request for return of Mobernan lands in Tipperary forfeited by 'Teige Carrue alias O Carron'.
 Brothers, priest Thomas Carue (d.
-1672) and royalist soldier Sir Ross Carey (as on Westminster Abbey inscription 1660) are of this family.
-Woulfe & others have fallen into the error of treating Tipperary Carew at 'face value' as Norman.
-The Cambro-Norman Carews had died out in Tipperary by the end of the 15th c.
-Norman families in the 17th c. eschewed Gaelic forenames like 'Teige', 'Conor' etc. (see Paul MacCotter, 'Irish Roots' magazine, 1997).
+1672) and royalist soldier Sir Ross Carey (as on Westminster Abbey inscription to his wife Lady Hyde, 1660) are of this family.
+Woulfe & others have fallen into the error of treating Tipperary Carew at 'face value' as 'Norman'.
+The Cambro-Norman Carews had died out in Tipperary by the end of the 15th c.. (see Paul MacCotter, 'Irish Roots' magazine, 1997).
+Norman families in the 17th c. wouldn't use Gaelic forenames like 'Teige', 'Conor' etc

-There are also many 'Carrane' in the 1659 Census in south and mid Tipperary, 22 families in Iffa and Offa barony and 34 in Middlethird.
-In the 1664 Hearth Money Rolls random examples: Teige O' Carrane, Laughlin Carrane, Patrick Carine & c.
-Registrar Matheson (op. cit., 1901) notes the synonymous usage in Valencia, West Kerry of Carey and Currane.
+There are many 'Carrane' in the 1659 Census in south and mid Tipperary, 22 families (Iffa and Offa barony), 34 (Middlethird).
+In the 1664 Hearth Money Rolls: Teige O' Carrane, Laughlin Carrane, Patrick Carine & c.

 In the Tudor/Stuart 'Fiants' we find, 'pardoned' etc: 'Dermot M'Donoghe O' Cary alias m'Donoghowe, lord of Dowally (Duhallow) Co Cork', 1561; Maurice Kerry, Co Wexford, 1561; James Cary, Co Meath, 1582; Wm O' Carie, Co Longford, 1602; Margery Ny Kerrye, Co Cork, 1600; Fynnen Kearigh, Co Cork, 1602; James Cary, Co Cork, 1623; John Kearie & Katherin Kery, Co Limerick, 1653.